mritunjaysharma394/vowpal-wiki/Command-line-arguments.md

 # Example Manipulation Options
-    -t [ --testonly ]                Ignore label information and just test -q [ --quadratic ] arg           Create and use quadratic features --ignore arg                     ignore namespaces beginning
+    -t [ --testonly ]                Ignore label information and just test -q [ --quadratic ] arg           Create and use quadratic features --cubic arg                      Create and use cubic features --ignore arg                     ignore namespaces beginning
                                      with character <arg>
     --keep arg                       keep namespaces beginning with
                                      character <arg>
-    --sort_features                  turn this on to disregard order in which features have been defined.
+    --holdout_off                    no holdout data in multiple passes --holdout_period                 holdout period for test only, default 10 --sort_features                  turn this on to disregard order in which features have been defined.
 This will lead to smaller cache sizes